-SummaryGriffin Hospital renovated a 100,000-square-foot inpatient facility and built a new 49,000-square-foot ambulatory pavilion/cancer center which incorporates patient-centered design factors that are intended to create a homelike atmosphere, including a spacious and barrier-free physical environment; natural lighting, plants, and other elements of nature; carpeting, wood, and soft paint colors; music and art; and common areas such as lounges and kitchens that can be used by patients and visitors.
-Dedicated staff and volunteers within the facilities greet and assist patients and visitors, with the goal of making the inpatient experience as pleasant as possible.
-Although the hospital has not attempted to quantify a direct relationship between outcomes and facility design, hospital administrators believe the facility design has contributed to low infection rates, fewer calls to nurses, higher patient satisfaction, a reduction in malpractice claims, an increase in patient admissions and financial performance, and recognition of the hospital as an excellent place to work.Moderate: The evidence consists of before-and-after comparisons of key outcomes measures, including patient satisfaction, patient calls to nurses, admissions, malpractice claims, and financial indicators.
-The evidence also consists of post-implementation Hospital Consumer Assessment of Healthcare Providers and Systems survey scores and infection rates.
+SummaryGriffin Hospital renovated a 100,000-square-foot inpatient facility and built a new 49,000-square-foot ambulatory pavilion/cancer center that incorporates patient-centered design factors that are intended to create a homelike atmosphere, including a spacious and barrier-free physical environment; natural lighting, plants, and other elements of nature; carpeting, wood, and soft paint colors; music and art; and common areas such as lounges and kitchens that can be used by patients and visitors.
+In 2011, Griffin used the same design factors during a major expansion of the emergency department.
+Although the hospital has not attempted to quantify a direct relationship between outcomes and facility design, hospital administrators believe that the patient-centered design—particularly the decentralized nursing stations—has contributed to declines in infection rates, higher quality and patient satisfaction, fewer calls to nurses, a reduction in malpractice claims, an increase in patient volumes, and better financial performance.
+It has also been a significant factor in Griffin receiving numerous awards recognizing its high quality care and excellent work environment.Moderate: The evidence consists of pre- and post-implementation comparisons of key outcomes measures, including infection rates, patient satisfaction, patient calls to nurses, inpatient admissions, outpatient visits, malpractice claims, and financial indicators.
+The evidence also consists of post-implementation performance on Centers for Medicare & Medicaid Services (CMS) core measures and the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, along with various designations and awards received by the hospital.

 Developing OrganizationsGriffin Hospital